 On this point, the number of international crimes related to the looting and trafficking of cultural heritage property have significantly grown.
 Moreover, their links to international criminal activity, including the financing of terrorist groups, are becoming more evident year by year.

 The deep concern of the United Nations on this matter is also demonstrated by the adoption in the past decades of diverse conventions reporting these phenomena as critical parts of the international crimes model.
 The year 2020 marked the 50th anniversary of the UN Convention on the Means of Prohibiting and Preventing the Illicit Import, Export, and Transfer of Ownership of Cultural Property.

-With these considerations in mind, the United Nations Interregional Crime and Justice Research Institute (UNICRI), in cooperation with the Graduate School at The American University of Rome (AUR), is organizing the first edition of the Specialized Course on Cultural Heritage, Crime and Security - Protecting our Past to Invest in our Future which will be delivered online, from 14 to 18 December 2020.
+With these considerations in mind, the United Nations Interregional Crime and Justice Research Institute (UNICRI), in cooperation with The American University of Rome (AUR), is organizing the third edition of the Specialized Course on Cultural Heritage, Crime and Security - Protecting our Past to Invest in our Future which will be delivered online, from 7 to 11 November 2022.

-The course will provide participants with a fundamental understanding of heritage crime and how heritage organisations, law enforcement bodies and judicial systems are responding to the issue.
+The course will provide participants with a fundamental understanding of heritage crime and how heritage organizations, law enforcement bodies, and judicial systems are responding to the issue.
 The course curriculum is likely to include the following topics:

 - Protection of cultural property: the international legal framework